styled-components/styled-components-website/sections/tooling/babel-plugin.md

 > This option is turned on by default.
 If you experience mangled CSS
 > results, turn it off and open an issue please.

-This plugin minifies your styles in the tagged template literals, giving you big bundle size savings.
+This plugin does two _minifications_, one is taking all the whitespace & comments out of your CSS, and the other is [transpiling tagged template literals](#template-string-transpilation) - giving you big bundle size savings.

 This operation may potentially break your styles in some rare cases, so we recommend to keep this option enabled in development if it's enabled in the production build.

-You can disable minification with the `minify` option:
+You can disable the CSS minification with the `minify` option:

 ```js
 {